QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

   fig_comb = go.Figure(data=[*fig1.data,
                              *fig2.update_traces(xaxis='x2', yaxis='y2').data]).set_subplots(1, 2,
-                                                                                             subplot_titles=("One-signal structure", "Two-signal structure"),
-                                                                                             horizontal_spacing=0.1)
+                                                                                             subplot_titles=("One shock structure", "Two shock structures"),
+                                                                                             horizontal_spacing=0.1,
+                                                                                             shared_yaxes=True)
   fig_comb.show()

 The  graphs above show that

   * the response to  shocks :math:`v_t` to the hidden Markov demand state :math:`\theta_t` process  is **larger** in the two-signal structure
   * the response to idiosyncratic *own-market* or  noise-shocks :math:`e_t` is **smaller** in the two-signal structure

 Taken together, these  findings in turn can be shown to imply that time series correlations and coherences between outputs in the two industries are higher in the two-signal or **pooling** model.

 The enhanced influence of the shocks :math:`v_t` to the hidden Markov demand state :math:`\theta_t` process emerge from the two-signal model relative to the one-signal model are symptoms of a lower equilibrium hidden-state  reconstruction error variance in the two-signal model:

 .. code-block:: python3